RadicalOfficial/Super-Mario-Maker-2/README.md

 ## Get Level Reporter
 ![image](https://github.com/RadicalOfficial/Super-Mario-Maker-2/assets/125277461/cfa6d6d4-7f07-4e09-b8e6-b1d3add2a3e7)
 <br>
 This reporter will return a value depending on the dropdown.
-Here's all the dropdowns and their descriptions:
+Here are all the dropdowns and their descriptions:
 ```
 title - Get's the level title
 description - Get's the level description